 Who was Emilia Lanier?

-Emilia was the daughter of Baptista Bassano and Margaret Johnson.
-Bassano was part of a large family of Italian Jews, who had come from Venice to England in Henry VIII’s reign, and served as court musicians.
+Emilia was the daughter of Baptista Bassano, a court musician from Venice, and Margaret Johnson.
 After her father’s death, Emilia was taken in by Susan, Dowager Countess of Kent, and while in her care she seems to have learned to read and negotiate court life.

 At 18, Emilia became the mistress of the Lord Chamberlain – Henry Carey, first Baron Hunsdon.
 But when she got pregnant by him in 1592, she was quickly married off to Alphonso Lanier, another court musician.